openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 see your run in action without having to generate a new commit.

-If you run the command from your source code repository it will try to detect the current Git information and resolve the parameters like current revision or branch.
-You can override those params with the `-p` option.
+If you run the command from your source code repository it will try to detect the parameters (like the revision or branch_name) using the information from the Git repository.

+You can override the parameters with the `-p` flag.

 For example if you want to use a Git branch as revision and another repo name than the current repo name you can just use :

 `tkn pac resolve -f .tekton/pr.yaml -p revision=main -p repo_name=othername`

-`-f` can as well accept a directory path rather than just a filename and grab every `yaml`/`yml` from the directory.
+`-f` can as well accept a directory path rather than just a filename and grab every `yaml` or `yml` files from that directory.

-You can specify multiple `-f` on the command line.
+Multiple `-f` arguments are accepted to provide multiple files on the command line.

 You need to verify that `git-clone` task (if you use it) can access the repository to the SHA.
 Which mean if you test your current source code you need